 Fluorine (F), chemical formula F2, atomic number 9 is the most electronegative and most chemically reactive member of the halogen family or Group 17 of the periodic table element.
-Due to high reactivity and the small size of atoms, fluorine combines directly with metal, almost all nonmetal, and noble gases.
+Due to high reactivity and the small size, fluorine combines directly with metal, almost all nonmetal, and noble gases.
 The reactions with many elements are vigorous and sometimes explosive.
-The exceptionally high reactivity of fluorine was assigned due to low F-F bond energy ( 159 kJ mol-1) which gradually decreases in other members of the group (chlorine, bromine, and iodine).
+The exceptionally high reactivity of fluorine was assigned due to low F-F bond energy ( 159 kJ mol-1).
+It is gradually decreasing in other members of the group (chlorine, bromine, and iodine).

-None of the halogen family-like fluorine, chlorine, bromine, iodine occurs free in nature owing to their high reactivity.
+None of the halogens are found free in nature owing to their high reactivity.
 It occurs in the earth’s crust to the extent of 0.065 percent (544 ppm; thirteenth in abundance, which is higher than that of chlorine (0.055 percent, 126 ppm, twentieth in abundance).
-The most common minerals found in the earth’s environment concentrated with fluorine element are fluorite or fluorspar (CaF2), cryolite (Na3AlF6), and fluorapatite[3Ca3(PO4)2, CaF2].
+The most common minerals found in the earth’s environment concentrated with fluorine elements are fluorite or fluorspar (CaF2), cryolite (Na3AlF6), and fluorapatite[3Ca3(PO4)2, CaF2].

 Where is fluorine found?

-The principal fluorine-containing minerals (fluorspar) are obtained in different parts of the world like India, Illinois, Kentucky, Derbyshire, southern Germany, the south of France, and Russia and Greenland is the chief source of mineral-like cryolite (Na3AlF6).
-In India, fluorite occurs in Chhattisgarh in the district of Drug, Raipur, and Jabalpur, in Rajasthan in Jaipur, Ajmer, and Kishangarh.
+The principal fluorine-containing minerals (fluorspar) are found in different parts of the world like India, Illinois, Kentucky, Derbyshire, southern Germany, the south of France, and Russia.
+Greenland is the chief source of mineral-like cryolite (Na3AlF6).
+In India, fluorite occurs in Chhattisgarh (Drug, Raipur, and Jabalpur) in Rajasthan (Jaipur, Ajmer, and Kishangarh).

-Fluorine (atomic number = 9, atomic weight or mass = 18.998403163) is a faint yellow greenish gas at ordinary or room temperature that turns into yellow liquid after cooling with only one stable isotope 19F or F-19.
-In the vapour state, it normally exists as a diatomic molecule with a melting point -219 °C and boiling point -188 °C held by weak Van der Waals attraction.
+Fluorine (atomic number = 9, atomic weight or mass = 18.998403163) is a faint yellow greenish gas at an ordinary temperature.
+It turns into a yellow liquid after cooling.
+It has only one stable isotope 19F or F-19.
+In the vapour state, it normally exists as a diatomic molecule with a melting point -219 °C and boiling point -188 °C. F2 molecule is formed by weak Van der Waals attraction.
 In the solid phase, it forms layers of the crystal lattice.

-The most electronegative chemical element in the periodic table, fluorine always assigns -1 oxidation number introduces polarity in hydrogen fluoride molecule which associates via intermolecular hydrogen bonding.
-The chemistry (physical and chemical properties) and periodic table facts of fluorine can be described by its electronic configuration which is one electron short of the next noble gas.
+Fluorine is the most electronegative chemical element in the periodic table.
+It always assigns -1 oxidation number and introduces polarity in hydrogen fluoride molecules.
+The hydrogen fluoride molecules are associates via intermolecular hydrogen bonding.
+The chemistry and periodic table position of fluorine can be described by its electronic configuration which is one electron short of the next noble gas.

 - The noble gas electronic structure of the fluorine atom is achieved in two ways, by gaining one electron from reactive surroundings to form an ion or by forming a shared pair in covalent bonding.
-The tendency to accept one electron is so great due to high electron affinity and ionization energy.
+It has the tendency to accept one electron due to high electron affinity and ionization energy.